mac-curver/MissingManual/README.md

 The first program is a gradient test sample code allowing to define a 2 step gradient and to retrieve the corresponding sample code.

-This SW displays a 2 point linear or radial gradient that can be manipulated by the mouse and entry of some parameters.
-The final code can be retrieved by the edit menu item: CopyGradientCode